mathigon/documentation/polypad/index.md

 __Callback Options__: `{grid: GridType}`

+### `.on('options')`

+Triggered whenever the user changes the canvas options using the settings bar on the left.
+Options include whether to use an alternate colour scheme (`altColors`) and whether to show number labels for some tiles (`noLabels`).
+This event will always be called after the `.setOptions()` method.

+__Callback Options__: `{altColors?: boolean, noLabels?: boolean}`

 ### `.on('move')`

 This event is triggered continuously while users are moving one or more tiles.
-It is throttled to be triggered at most once per second.
 The Callback argument contains the ID and the current position of all currently selected tiles.

 __Callback Options__: `{tiles: {id: string, x: number, y: number}[]}`